rejuljames/Animoto/README.md

 Animoto: Distributed System to convert Images to Video using Amazon AWS
 --------

 Animoto is a cloud-based service which produces video from images using a distributed system.
-I have used Amazon AWS to make the clusters.
-The concept is that, Script uses Instagram to take image URL and it will keep these URL as messages in Amazon SQS ( SQS is Queueing System in Amazon).
-The workers (refers to data nodes in Hadoop) will fetch these messages (URL) from SQS queue and download images.
+The clusters are set up with Amazon AWS.
+The software uses Instagram to take and store image URL as messages in the Amazon SQS (Queuing System).

-Linux command line utility called FFMEG will convert images to video.
-Script combines all the videos in worker to get a single video.
+The workers (data nodes in Hadoop) fetch messages from the SQS queue as images.
+The Linux command line utility, FFMEG converts images to video.
+The software then combines each video into a single video.

-To provide 100 percent efficiency SQS keeps multiple copies of same messages.
-This may result in redundancy in messages.
-In order to overcome this, I kept a DynamoDB in between SQS and worker.
-So when worker picks a messages job from SQS they will update the DynamoDB with a unique message ID  to avoid duplicate fetching.
-When next worker comes, it makes sure that URL it took is not already processed.
+To attain 100% efficiency, SQS stores multiple copies of the same message.
+To avoid redundancy, a DynamoDB is deployed between SQS and worker.
+As a message is picked from the SQS, the worker updates the DB with a unique message ID.The following worker will not pick up a message whose ID is already present in the DB.

 Host Configuration
 ------------------